Graphing calculator: Programming

 Typical ports on a graphing calculator.
 These contain a 2.5 mm I/O port for connecting to other calculators and a Mini USB port for connecting to a PC.

 Most graphing calculators, as well as some non-graphing scientific calculators and programmer's calculators can be programmed to automate complex and frequently used series of calculations and those inaccessible from the keyboard.

-Programming is often performed on a computer and subsequently uploaded to the calculator.
+For many graphing calculators, including TI and Casio models, users can write programs on a computer and upload them to the calculator.
 Common tools for this process include PC link cables and corresponding software for the specific calculator, configurable text editors or hex editors, and specialized programming environments supporting various languages on the computer side.

 Earlier calculators used magnetic cards and similar media for program storage; however, increased onboard memory has made internal storage the prevailing method.
 Some modern calculators also support external memory cards.

 A cable and/or IrDA transceiver connecting the calculator to a computer make the process easier and expands other possibilities such as on-board spreadsheet, database, graphics, and word processing programs.
 The second option is being able to code the programs on board the calculator itself.
 This option is facilitated by the inclusion of full-screen text editors and other programming tools in the default feature set of the calculator or as optional items.
 Some calculators have QWERTY keyboards and others can be attached to an external keyboard which can be close to the size of a regular 102-key computer keyboard.
 Programming is a major use for the software and cables used to connect calculators to computers.

 The most common programming languages used for calculators are similar to keystroke-macro languages and variants of BASIC.
 The latter can have a large feature set—approaching that of BASIC as found in computers—including character and string manipulation, advanced conditional and branching statements, sound, graphics, and more including, of course, the huge spectrum of mathematical, string, bit-manipulation, number base, I/O, and graphics functions built into the machine.